 While the TV beastie was occupied, I jumped on a computer and saw the categorizer and started deleting every category the feature creature had made.
 I put the entire library of programs under three categories: Wizard Stuff, Not Wizard Stuff, and For your Baby Sister.

 “We’re here to save you,” I yelled at the monster.
 “And stop showing us shows we already saw!
 The menu is out of control.”

 Eventually, the monster broke down and grew more interested in the cowboy hat and my M&Ms.

 It clearly hadn’t rested in a really long time.
-His eyes bounced around like fish in his head while we just kept unplugging the TVs until all a million were off.
-I thought the monster would be angry but he wasn’t.
+Its eyes bounced around like fish in its head while we kept unplugging the TVs until all one million of them were off.
+I thought the monster would be angry, but he wasn’t.
 The thing, whose real name is Tim, smiled and hugged us.

-Tim quit his job and we took him back to our house.
-People on the bus gave us some weird looks for bringing a multi-armed monster in a trench coat and cowboy hat on to the bus.
+Tim quit his job, we put the trench coat and cowboy hat on him and we took him back to our house.
+People on the bus gave us some weird looks for bringing on a multi-armed monster in a trench coat and cowboy hat.

-My mom was busy checking Instagram and didn’t notice us sneak our new friend into the house.
-We went down in the basement and watched Despicable Me 3 again and played video games.
+My mom was too busy checking Instagram and didn’t notice us sneak our new friend into the house.
+We went down to the basement and watched Despicable Me 3 again and played video games.
 He’s super good.
 Billy said the monster went from programmer to pro-gamer in three hours.
-His eyes shrank down and his arms started dropping off.
-He could even talk and he said he’d get completely back to normal, but 36,000 hours of screen time is too much.
+His eyes shrank down and his arms started dropping off like palm tree leaves.
+He could even talk, and he said he’d eventually get completely back to normal, but 36,000 hours of screen time is too much.